 William H. Rastetter, Ph.D. has served as Chairman of the Board and a director since November 2011.
 From February 2012 to October 2012, he also served as our interim Chief Executive Officer.
 He is a Co-Founder of Receptos, Inc., a biopharmaceutical company that is a wholly-owned subsidiary of Celgene Corporation, where he served as a director and Chairman of the Board from 2009 to 2015, and was Acting Chief Executive Officer from May 2009 to November 2010.
 Dr. Rastetter also served as the Chairman of Illumina, Inc. from 2005 to 2016, and as a director of Illumina, Inc. from 1998 to 2016.
-Dr. Rastetter currently serves as the Chairman of Neurocrine Biosciences, Inc., as the lead outside director of Cerulean Pharma Inc., and as a director of Regulus Therapeutics, Inc. and Grail, Inc., a majority owned subsidiary of Illumina.
-He also serves as a strategic advisor to Leerink Partners, a healthcare focused investment bank, and as an advisor to Illumina Ventures, a genomics focused venture firm.
+Dr. Rastetter also served as the Chairman of Neurocrine Biosciences, Inc., as the Chairman of Cerulean Pharma Inc., as the Chairman of Grail, Inc., and as a director of Regulus Therapeutics, Inc. He also serves as a strategic advisor to Leerink Partners, a healthcare focused investment bank, as an advisor to Illumina Ventures, a genomics focused venture firm, and serves on the Board of Trustees of the California Institute of Technology.
 Dr. Rastetter served as a Partner at the venture capital firm of Venrock from 2006 to February 2013.
 Prior to that, Dr. Rastetter was Executive Chairman of Biogen Idec, from the merger of the two companies (Biogen and Idec Pharmaceuticals) in 2003 through the end of 2005.
 He joined Idec Pharmaceuticals at its founding in 1986 and served as Chairman and Chief Executive Officer.
 Prior to Idec, he was Director of Corporate Ventures at Genentech, Inc. and also served in a scientific capacity at Genentech.
 Dr. Rastetter held various faculty positions at the Massachusetts Institute of Technology and Harvard University and was an Alfred P. Sloan Fellow.
 Dr. Rastetter holds a Ph.D. and M.A. in chemistry from Harvard University and an S.B. in chemistry from the Massachusetts Institute of Technology.

-The Board of Directors believes Dr. Rastetter is qualified to serve on our Board of Directors due to his extensive experience in the biotechnology industry, his broad leadership experience with Idec Pharmaceuticals and on several boards of pharmaceutical companies, and his experience with financial matters.
+The Board of Directors believes Dr. Rastetter is qualified to serve on our Board of Directors due to his extensive experience in the biotechnology industry, his broad leadership experience with Idec Pharmaceuticals and on several boards of biotechnology companies, and his experience with financial matters.